nathanwallh/Cloudroid/How-to.md

 **DELE myfile.txt** - Delete a file named myfile.txt <br>
 **NETS** - Get the size of the active network.
 It's not part of the FTP protocol(we added this command). <br>

-FTP commands can be divided into two types:
+FTP commands can be divided into two types:<br>

-commands that make use of the data connection, and commands that don't.
+commands that make use of the data connection, and commands that don't.<br>

-To use a command of the first type, such as:
+To use a command of the first type, such as:<br>
 **RETR myfile.txt** - Retrieve a file named myfile.txt <br>
 **STOR newfile.txt** - Store a new file named newfile.txt <br>
 **LIST** - List the contents of the shared directory <br>